fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 # Troubleshooting

-As the H2 DB grows, larger heap space will be required by the application to run the service.
 The default configured heap size is `256 MB`.
-Increase the heap size appropriately in `demo/owner/owner-entrypoint.sh` to avoid heap size issue
+Increase the heap size appropriately to avoid heap size issue

 # Configuring Reseller for HTTPS/TLS Communication